National Institute of Diabetes and Digestive and Kidney Diseases,

-Patients should arrive for the test with a comfortably full bladder.
-If possible, do not empty for a couple of hours prior to the test.
+For this test, you should arrive at the doctor’s office with a fairly full bladder.
+If possible, do not urinate for a few hours before the test.